abrahamgue05/Learning_C_Language/Udemy/Master_the_C_Language/Section_5_Variables_Dtypes/Section_5.md

 - *printf()*: Can display as output the values of variables

-    - Arguments are separeted by a comma.
+    - Arguments are separated by a comma.

     - First character is always the character string to be displayed.